facile-it/facile-it.github.io/content/blog/eng/how-i-became-a-gitlab-contributor-to-fix-an-issue-in-our-projects-cicd-pipeline.md

 languageCode: "en-EN"
 type: "post"
 ---
+# Introduction

-During these months in Facile.it I had to face many challenges regarding the improvement of the **CI/CD** pipelines for the *Insurance* team, with a strong focus on performances and reusability.
-This kind of focus is very important as it enables us to follow **GitLab**'s best practices for **CI/CD** such as the *fail fast principle*.
+During these months at Facile.it I had to face many challenges regarding the improvement of **CI/CD** pipelines for the _Insurance_ team, with a strong focus on performance and reusability.
+The focus on these topics is very important as it allows us to follow **GitLab** best practices for **CI/CD** such as the _fail fast principle_.

 >💬
 >